 While Lyngbya does not produce microcystin, skin exposure can result in immediate rashes/lesions and the aerosols may cause respiratory tract irritation.
-When I hear back from WDOE, I'll confirm whether or not the blooming species is Lyngbya or Planktothrix.
-In the meantime, be safe and stay out of the lake!
+So, please safe and stay out of the lake!
 Exciting sampling day!

 August 19, 2020 - Budd Inlet, Port Plaza